tom-krieger/security_baseline/README.md

 ### Automatic reboot

-Automatic reboots might be dangerous as servers would be rebooted if one of the classes subscribed for reboot takes any action.
+Automatic reboots might be *dangerous* as servers would be rebooted if one of the classes subscribed for reboot takes any action.
 But some changes need a reboot, e. g. enabling SELinux or changing auditd rules.
 As servers in production environments may not be rebooted you have to choose if you will allow reboots by settings a global parameter *security_baseline::reboot* and you can add a parameter reboot to each rule.

-The global *reboot* parameter enables or disables reboots regardless the settings rules have.
-The *reboot* parameter given with a rule will subscribe the class to the reboot module.
+The global *reboot* parameter enables or disables reboots regardless of the settings rules have.
+The *reboot* parameter given with a rule will subscribe the class implementing the rule to the reboot module.
 If the rule takes any action a reboot will be triggered.

-The reboot timeout will shedule a reboot withinh the given time after applying the catalogue finished.
+The reboot timeout will shedule a reboot within the given time after applying the catalogue finished.

 ```hiera
 ---